The Zhou Ordinal of Labelled Markov Processes over Separable Spaces: Conclusion

 The Zhou ordinal provides a measure of the failure of the Hennessy-Milner property on labelled Markov processes over general measurable spaces.
 The general study of this ordinal on processes over separable metrizable spaces has opened several questions.

-The proof of Theorem~\ref{th:zhou-is-limit} shows in particular that given a process $\lmp{S}$ with $\Zh(\lmp{S})\geq\alpha$, we can construct a second one $\lmp{S'}$ with $\Zh(\lmp{S'})\geq\alpha+1$, whenever $\alpha$ is a \emph{successor} ordinal.
+The proof of Theorem~\ref{th:zhou-is-limit} shows in particular that given a process $\lmp{S}$ with $\Zh(\lmp{S})\geq\alpha$, we can construct a second one $\lmp{S'}$ with $\Zh(\lmp{S'})=\alpha+1$, whenever $\alpha$ is a \emph{successor} ordinal.
 But we actually do not know how to obtain this result for general $\alpha$.
 This is even clearer for $\alpha=0$: The construction of the initial counterexample from \cite{Pedro20111048} does not follow the pattern of what we do in the passage from $\alpha+1$ to $\alpha +2$.
 The same happens with the proof of the Theorem~\ref{th:cf-Zhou-gt-omega}.
 Given $\{\lmp{S}_\alpha\}_{\alpha<\beta}$ with $\beta$ limit, the second general question is to construct in a natural way some $\lmp{S}_\beta$ such that $\Zh(\lmp{S}_\beta)=\sup_{\alpha<\beta} \Zh(\lmp{S}_\alpha)$.
 For the case of countable $\beta$, we obtain a process $\lmp{T}$ with $\Zh(\lmp{T})\geq \sup_{\alpha<\beta} \Zh(\lmp{S}_\alpha)$ (actually, strictly greater).

 It is to be noted that the last inequality can be upgraded to an equality by passing to an appropriate quotient.
 We know how to perform this construction to get a process with Zhou ordinal a limit $\beta$ from one with a larger ordinal, but this needs further study in general.
+Another avenue to pursue is the characterization of event bisimilarity on the processes $\lmp{S}(\alpha)$.
+It can be proved that our proposed bound $\Lambda$ is indeed equal to $\sigma(\sem{\Logic})$ for countable $\alpha$; also $\sigma(\sem{\Logic})$ is always countably generated.
+But consistently, $\Lambda$ on $\lmp{S}(\omega_1)$ is not.

-As the main open question, we did not settled if $\Zh(\seplmp)$ is actually a (regular) cardinal.
+As the main open question, we did not settle if $\Zh(\seplmp)$ is actually a (regular) cardinal.
 An early conjecture was that $\Zh(\seplmp) =\omega_1$ (unconditionally), but this is now counterintuitive in view of the existence of a separable LMP with such ordinal under $\MA+\neg\CH$.
-It is also to be noted that if we were able to pass from any a process with ordinal $\alpha$ to one with ordinal $\alpha+1$, the same set-theoretical assumptions would let us conclude $\Zh(\seplmp) \geq \omega_1\cdot 2$ by Theorem~\ref{th:cf-Zhou-gt-omega}.
+It is also to be noted that if we were able to pass from any process with ordinal $\alpha$ to one with ordinal $\alpha+1$, the same set-theoretical assumptions would let us conclude $\Zh(\seplmp) \geq \omega_1\cdot 2$ by Theorem~\ref{th:cf-Zhou-gt-omega}.
 To put it in focus, (consistently) finding a separable $\lmp{S}$ with $\Zh(\lmp{S})\geq \omega_1+1$ is the next question to address.

 [1]{}